Follow Explore Essaouira on Instagram

 Slap on the high factor sunscreen, and if you need to get hold of more, you can purchase it at Carrefour supermarket on the main road out of Essaouira (although the choice of product is limited).
 We particularly love Green People Sunscreen as it’s for sensitive skin, scent free, and ocean friendly.

-- Reef Safe and Cruelty Free ingredients mean you can enjoy beach holidays safely whilst being kind to…
+- Reef Safe & Cruelty-Free: Enjoy beach holidays safely whilst being kind to the ocean and marine…

 Zinc is also a good idea if you’re heading into the surf.